xtravision-ai/xtravision-js-sdk/README.md

    2. Build SDK and run demo app using `yarn start:demo`.
    3. New updatedSDK will be created at root folder with name `xtravision-js-sdk.min.js`

 ----

-### Known-Issues:
-- Skeleton-view does not draw the head
-- Skeleton-view sometimes seems to be a bit slow.